mpourmpoulis/PythonVoiceCodingPlugin/README.md

 ### Install Grammar

+Furthermore, in order to use the plug-in, you must also install the grammar!
+You can find additional information [here](bundles/Caster/README.md) if you intend to use this on Linux via [Aenea](bundles/Aenea/README.md) you will need a few extra steps but in a nutshell:

 - Make sure you have [Caster](https://caster.readthedocs.io/en/latest/) installed

 - Copy the grammar files to the appropriate user directory,depending on the version of caster these should be either `C:\Users\%USERNAME%\AppData\Local\caster\rules` or `C:\Users\%USERNAME%\.caster\rules